The weak specification property for geodesic flows on CAT(-1) spaces: Introduction

 \begin{thmx} Let $X$ be a compact, locally $\CAT(-1)$, geodesic metric space, with fundamental group not isomorphic to $\mathbb Z$, and $\varphi$ a H\"older continuous function on $GX$.
 Then \begin{enumerate} \item the potential function $\varphi$ has a unique equilibrium measure $\mu_\varphi$, \item the equilibrium measure $\mu_\varphi$ satisfies the Gibbs property, \item the $\varphi$-weighted periodic orbits for the geodesic flow equidistribute to $\mu_\varphi$, \item the ergodic measures are entropy dense in the space of flow-invariant probability measures, \item the measure $\mu_\varphi$ satisfies the large deviations principle. \end{enumerate} In particular, for the special case $\varphi\equiv 0$, we see that the Bowen-Margulis measure $\mu_{BM}$ is the unique measure of maximal entropy, that $\mu_{BM}$ satisfies the Gibbs property, and that it satisfies the large deviations principle. \end{thmx}

 The dynamical notions that appear in the above theorem (equilibrium measures, entropy density, large deviations principle, etc.) are defined in \S \ref{sec:applications}.
 In Theorem \ref{thm:applicationsgeneral}, we state and prove our results on thermodynamic formalism and large deviations for the class of expansive flows with weak specification and potential functions $\varphi$ with the Bowen property.
 In light of Theorem \ref{thm:weak-specification}, the statement of Theorem \ref{thm:applications} thus follows immediately from Theorem \ref{thm:applicationsgeneral}.
 Technical care must be taken when extending results on flows with specification to the case of weak specification.
 We take particular care in our proof of entropy density of ergodic measures, which is a key step for our large deviations result.
-To the best of our knowledge, this property has not been studied in the continuous-time setting before and a self-contained and detailed proof is required.
+To the best of our knowledge, this property has not been studied in the continuous-time setting before, and a self-contained and detailed proof is required.
+There has been a recent increase in interest in the density and entropy density of ergodic measures \cite{GK, CS2, GP}.
+In particular, Gorodetski and Pesin \cite{GP} have studied entropy density for $C^{1+\alpha}$ diffeomorphisms using a version of the Katok horseshoe theorem for non-ergodic hyperbolic measures.
+However, this approach fundamentally belongs to the smooth theory, so even a continuous-time version of this result would not be applicable in the $\CAT(-1)$ setting.

 For the geodesic flow on Riemannian manifolds of negative curvature, and more generally for Axiom A flows, uniqueness of equilibrium states for H\"older potentials was proved by Bowen and Ruelle \cite{Bowen-Ruelle}.
 For expansive flows with strong specification, this result was obtained by Franco \cite{eF77} for potentials with the Bowen property.
 For geodesic flow on locally $\CAT(-1)$ spaces, the Bowen-Margulis measure, which is defined using the Patterson-Sullivan construction of a measure on the sphere at infinity, has been studied extensively \cite{roblin, LL10}.
 This measure is well known to be a measure of maximal entropy (MME), as shown by Kaimanovich in the Riemannian setting \cite{vK90, vK91}, and equidistribution of periodic orbits to the Bowen-Margulis measure was shown by Roblin \cite[Theorem 5.1.1]{roblin}.
 However, uniqueness of the Bowen-Margulis measure as an MME has not been addressed explicitly until this work, and the large deviations principle for this measure is also new.